Snoupix/rustbee/README.md

 You have two options to install and use Rustbee:
 - Build the project yourself from source by following [those steps](#build-from-source).
-- Use the compiled release and follow those steps.
+- Use the compiled release and follow those steps below.

 You can check on the [latest release](https://github.com/Snoupix/rustbee/releases/latest) page and get either the CLI or GUI or both.
 If there are no pre-built binaries for your OS/arch, it means that it is not *currently* supported and **may** never be. *You can still try to build it from source yourself though.*